Skip to main content

 Location & Office Hours

 The West Columbia Police Department is one of the best in the Midlands.
 With a staff of 65 employees, we enjoy a superb reputation as a professional law enforcement agency that provides professional service with a respectful can-do attitude.
-Among our staff, we have 55 sworn officers, including a Community Action Team, School Resource Officers, River District Patrol, and Investigators.
+Among our staff, we have 55 sworn officers, including Community Action Team members, School Resource Officers, River District Patrol officers, and Investigators.
 We also have a full-time Victims’ Advocate and an Animal Control Officer.
-Our Training Division provides training in-house to our officers as well as to our local businesses, schools, churches, and citizen groups on topics ranging from defensive tactics, and active shooter response.
-Located at 200 N. 12th Street, in the heart of West Columbia, the Police Department’s administrative offices are open from 8:30 AM until 5:00 PM Monday through Friday.
+Our Training Division provides training in-house to our officers as well as to our local businesses, schools, churches, and citizen groups on topics ranging from defensive tactics to active shooter response.
+Located at 200 N. 12th Street in the heart of West Columbia, the Police Department’s administrative offices are open from 8:30 AM to 5:00 PM, Monday through Friday.

 West Columbia Police Department Outreach Program